Reconstructive surgery for mouth and oropharyngeal cancer

 • bone from another part of the body

-You might have a temporary hole (tracheostomy) in your neck to help you breathe after your surgery.
+Your surgeon might have to make a temporary hole (tracheostomy) in your neck to help you breathe after your surgery.
 The hole is also called a stoma.

 A skin graft is a thin sheet of skin that your surgeon removes from another part of your body (donor site).
 They use it to cover the area of skin they remove.
 The donor site usually comes from somewhere not too obvious, such as your inner thigh.